Skukuza: Laerskool Skukuza

 Skukuza has a single primary school, Laerskool Skukuza, which provides multilingual education to approximately 200 children in the staff village.
 The school also acts as a boarding school for students of staff members at other camps.
 In 2007, an unused staff house was turned into a hostel for 26 students and a live-in matron.
 A nearby nursery school, founded as a non-profit, acts as a feeder school to Laerskool Skukuza.

 Religious Services

 Skukuza contains a single Dutch Reformed Church, NG Kerk Krugerwildtuin.
 This is claimed to be the world's only parsonage in a game reserve.
 The church has a history dating back to 1969, when a church for the Skukuza staff village was first proposed.
 A cornerstone was laid in 1972, and the church finally opened on 27 April 1986.
-The current pastor, Rev. Carl Louwrens, was confirmed on 12 January 1992.
 The church primarily hosts NG Kerk services in Afrikaans, but services have also been held in English.